 Mr. Dagley has practiced law since 1990 and is Board Certified in Civil Trial Law by the Texas Board of Legal Specialization.
 After beginning his practice with Porter Hedges L.L.P., formerly Porter & Clements, L.L.P., Mr. Dagley practiced at Campbell Harrison & Dagley LLP for 21 years.
 He joined Buck Keenan LLP in January 2016.
 He earned his undergraduate degree in business administration from Baylor University in 1988 and his law degree from Baylor University in 1990.

 Since being licensed by the State Bar of Texas in 1990, Mr. Dagley has tried cases for plaintiffs and defendants and represented parties on appeal in state and federal courts and arbitrations throughout Texas.
 His clients have included individuals, small and mid-size businesses, Fortune 500 companies, and governmental entities.
 Mr. Dagley’s practice areas include complex business disputes, fiduciary litigation, probate, trust and estate litigation, securities fraud, oil and gas litigation, insurance coverage and bad faith, trademark litigation, trade secrets and non-compete agreements, professional malpractice, employment, consumer fraud, personal injury/wrongful death, and trial and appellate procedural issues.
-In addition to numerous jury and bench trials and arbitrations since 1990, Mr. Dagley’s recent cases include a multi-million dollar commercial property insurance claim settled at jury selection, an estate planning legal malpractice claim settled at jury selection, an estate planning legal malpractice claim settled shortly before trial, and defense of a Fair Labor Standards Act collective action.
-Mr. Dagley also regularly counsels clients about disputes or potential disputes outside the litigation context.
+Mr. Dagley’s recent cases include a multi-million dollar commercial property insurance claim settled at jury selection, an estate planning legal malpractice claim settled at jury selection, an estate planning legal malpractice claim settled shortly before trial, and defense of a Fair Labor Standards Act collective action.
+Mr. Dagley also regularly advises clients about dispute avoidance, disputes or potential disputes before litigation.